EricTheToon/Fortlatro/README.md

 Rocket Ammo - Retriggers 1 time gain +1 retriggers if held in hand at end of round

+# 2 Editions
+Nitro - +2 handsize resets at end of round

+Shockwaved - 1/3 chance to to retrigger adjacent jokers retrigger adjacent playing cards

 # 2 Tags
 Ship It! - Gives a free LTM Pack